maetl/calyx/README.md

 end
 ```

-Nesting and hierarchy can be used in different ways to balance consistency with variation.
+Nesting and hierarchy can be manipulated to balance consistency with variation.
 The exact same word atoms can be combined in different ways to produce strikingly different resulting texts.

 ```ruby
 module HelloWorld